-The Measurement Server connected to the internal LAN convert patient signals to digital data and applies measurement algorithms to analyze the signals.
+The Measurement Servers connected to the internal LAN convert patient signals to digital data and apply measurement algorithms to analyze the signals.

-External measurement devices
+- External measurement devices

 Data can be also acquired from devices connected to interface boards of the monitor.
 Software modules dedicated to such specific devices convert the data received from an external device to the format used internally.
-This applies to the Anesthetic Gas Module.
+This applies to parameter modules and the Anesthetic Gas Module.

-- Server systems on the Philips Clinical Network
+Server systems on the Philips Clinical Network